maximilianh/cellBrowser/README.md

     cbBuild -i scanpyOut/cellbrowser.conf -o ~/public_html/cells/ -p 8888

 ### Import a CellRanger directory

 Find the cellranger OUT directory, it contains an "analysis" directory and also a subdirectory "filtered_gene_bc_matrices".
-From there, convert the cellranger files to tab-separated files, then run cbBuild on these.
+This is the directory that is the input directory for our tool cbImportCellranger.
+The tool converts the cellranger files to tab-separated files, then run cbBuild on these.

 To import Cellranger .mtx files, we need the scipy package (add --user if you are not admin on your machine):